Abbie C. B. Robinson: Early life and family

 Abigail Colburn Ballou was born in Woonsocket, Rhode Island, on September 18, 1828.
 Her father was George Colburn Ballou (1798-1876), a cousin of Rev. Hosea Ballou and of President James A. Garfield's mother, Eliza Ballou.
 Her mother's maiden name was Ruth Eliza Aldrich (1801–1873).

 She had four siblings: Celia Ann Ballou Arnold (1825-1906), Oliver Aldrich Ballou (1827-1827), Alpha Bartlett Ballou Brown (1830-1884), and David Ballou (1833-1908).

 George C. Ballou, a Universalist, opened a Woonsocket spinning mill in 1829.
 He later bought control of several mills, and acquired a huge amount of farming lands.
 He died a millionaire.

 She was a woman of ideas quite in advance of her time, brought up, as her ancestors had been, under the Quaker system of repression.
-The daughter inherited from both parents most desirable qualities of devotion, courage and mental strength.
+The daughter inherited from both parents qualities of devotion, courage and mental strength.

 She was educated in her native town and in New England boarding-schools.
 She studied music in Boston and spent three years in Warren Seminary, Rhode Island.
 She took the regular course in the institute in Pittsfield, Massachusetts.